Do cheat codes disable trophies: No cheats available.

 Elemental explosive weapons can be recognised by the Yellow "Explosion" symbol on the bottom right of the item description.
 The fastest way to get this trophy is to wait until you get access to the Catch-A-Ride Station then go nuts with the Rocket Launcher Runner.
 Environmental damage from the Yellow barrels that are scattered throughout the game also count towards this trophy, as do grenades with explosive mods.

 Class mods start appearing once you level up to level 18.
 To equip a class mod you first need to get one by either buying one from a Dr. Zed Vending machine, looting one from somewhere or be given one as a Mission reward.
-After you have obtained one go into your Inventory, scroll down to it and press to equip it, back out of the Inventory to get your trophy but if you're given one as a mission reward, it may get auto equipped.
+After you have obtained one go into your Inventory, scroll down to it and press to equip it, back out of the Inventory to get your trophy but if you're given one as a mission reward then it may get auto equipped.

 A good place to get a free class mod is by completing the mission "Sledge: Battle For The Badlands".

 This is the only truly missable trophy in the entire game.

 Whenever you rescue a Claptrap you will get a Backpack SDU and for it to count towards this trophy you must equip it but don't sell, trade or drop it whatever you do else you'll need to either start a new character or use the second Playthrough to get any missed SDUs.
 Playthroughs 2 and 2.5 won't guarantee you get any SDUs you may be missing so make sure you get them all on Playthrough 1.
 You can get 3 more SDUs, one each from the Zombie Island, Secret Armoury and Claptrap DLCs but if you don't start them until Playthrough 2 or 2.5, then the chances of getting an extra SDU are extremely low.
 Don't change Playthroughs until you have this trophy, to prevent any possible problems.